Zerg00s/MultipleTeamsInstances/README.md

 # MultipleTeamsInstances
-Manual and scripts for running multiple MS Teams instances
+Guide and PowerShell Scripts for running multiple MS Teams instances

 ## Let's get it working!